-Scale Ireland will be hosting its first Regional Start-up Summit to promote start-ups around the country on Friday, 28th of January in Cork at 10am.
-The event will be launched by the Taoiseach, Micheál Martin, and will include some of the country’s leading start-ups including Fenergo and Workhuman.
-This is an important event with start-ups, investors, academics, state agencies and government representatives.
+Scale Ireland is hosting its first Regional Start-up Summit to promote start-ups around the country on Friday, 28th of January in Cork at 10am.
+The event will be launched by the Taoiseach, Micheál Martin, and will include some of the country’s leading start-ups including Fenergo and Teamwork.

 The Minister was joined by a panel of start-up representatives at different stages in their journey, including Eileen O’Mara, Go-To-Market Lead of EMEA at Stripe, John Purdy, Co-Founder and Non-Executive Chairman of Ergo, & Sohini De, Founder & CEO of Empeal.

 The Minister was also joined by leading investors who gave us their insights on the funding landscape and sector.
 This included Elaine Coughlan, Managing Partner & Founder of Atlantic Bridge & Alan Merriman, Founder and Executive Chairman at Elkstone.
 The event was streamed from Dogpatch Labs.

 Scale Ireland has launched today a membership offering to bring start-up founders, employees, students, business & individual supporters together to ensure the sector has a significant representative voice.

 We are also offering members exclusive complementary supports, discounts & offers, which have been provided by our partners & supporters.